JJ/granada-off/text/cemetery.md

 persons, a couple of municipal workers, and maybe a parade in the act of burying someone.
-Other than that, you are left to yourself to enjoy the simple pleasure of walking alone surrounded by buried, o, in some cases, burned remains, of people.
+Other than that, you are left to yourself to enjoy the simple pleasure of walking alone surrounded by buried, o, in some cases, burned, remains of people.

 The graveyard in Granada is quite similar to others in Spain.
 It is divided in *patios* or yards, every one receiving a name, usually of a